Here is how to manage your users’ AI expectations

 When it comes to implementing artificial intelligence (AI) solutions, companies should anticipate a wide spectrum of reactions from employees (anxieties about the potential impact on their jobs), customers (anticipation of amazing new features), and the C-suite (expectations of unprecedented efficiencies).

 Regardless of how these various parties feel about AI in the abstract, the reality is that these technologies will only become more prominent in our lives.
 There is no one correct way to introduce employees and customers to autonomic shared services systems like 1Desk or digital colleagues like Amelia — it depends on the individual culture of your business.
 There are, however, important strategies to consider as you move forward.

 Here are four things to think about:

 Start thinking about messaging early

-While AI is not new to enterprise, many users may be new to interacting with it first-hand – particularly when it comes to advanced digital colleagues like Amelia.
+While AI is not new to the enterprise, many users may be new to interacting with it first-hand – particularly when it comes to advanced digital colleagues like Amelia.
 When introducing her to your organization, you should start planning early in regards to thinking about which channels will be most effective to inform users (blog posts, videos, newsletters, etc.).

 Furthermore, introducing these technologies on the consumer side should not be viewed as a one-and-done strategy.
 As one marketer put it “share the big news with customers, then share it again.”
-For example, you may want to produce a brief how-to-access-Amelia video and blog post and then share it though all mediums and social outlets multiple times.
+For example, you may want to produce a brief how-to-access-Amelia video and blog post and then share it through all mediums and social outlets multiple times.

 When it comes to introducing Amelia internally to your employees, you will want to consider more detailed blog posts and instructional videos specifically tailored to how they will interact with her.